-At work, the one thing you can do now is to revisit your relationship with distractions.
-And let’s face it, distraction = being addicted to your smartphone.
+At work, the one thing you can do now is to revisit your relationship with distractions so that you can be more effective at studying.
+Let’s face it, distraction = being addicted to your smartphone.
 Cal Newport, the author of Deep Work says:

 “Efforts to deepen your focus will struggle if you don’t simultaneously wean your mind from a dependence on distraction.
 Much in the same way that athletes must take care of their bodies outside of their training sessions, you’ll struggle to achieve the deepest levels of concentration if you spend the rest of your life fleeing the slightest hint of boredom”

 When you structure the madness and focus better energy, mental clarity and concentration follow.
 And it doesn’t take much more than common sense and simple routines!